Quick overview

 Late payment interest can add unpleasantly to your debt, but there are ways to avoid it.
 The key is to keep a close check on your payment obligations and to react in good time if you are in financial difficulty.

-If you run into financial trouble and are at risk of late payment, the best strategy is to contact your creditor early.
-Many banks, landlords or energy suppliers are willing to agree to defer a payment or spread the debt over a payment plan.
+If you run into financial problems and are at risk of late payment, the best strategy is to contact the lender early.
+Many banks, landlords or energy suppliers are willing to agree to defer payment or to spread the debt over a repayment schedule.
 The sooner you address the situation, the better your chances of being accommodated.

 It is also important to read the terms and conditions of loans, leases or other commitments carefully.
 Some contracts contain not only interest on late payments but also high penalties or hidden fees.
 If you understand the terms well, you can avoid unpleasant surprises and unnecessary costs.